lightningclear/EventTracker/README.md

 <ul>Send POST/PUT/DELETE requests with XMLHttpRequest</ul>

 ## Lessons Learned
-This project highlights how integrated JSON and REST systems have allowed the programmer to easily utilize and create a C.R.U.D project
+This project highlights how integrated JSON and REST systems have allowed the programmer to easily utilize and create a C.R.U.D project and during this project i was able to deepen my understanding of how the front end interacts dynamically with users.

+## Technologies Used
+XMLHttpRequest
+Git
+JavaScript
+Java
+HTML